mrsn/simple-logging-pipeline/README.md

 * Add more nodes to the Elasticseach-Cluster

-* Modify the Apache logs to avoid a lot of filtering
+* Modify the Apache logs to avoid a lot of filtering on cental logstash